temporalio/email-subscription-project-go/README.md

 Once this is working, follow the directions provided.

 1. Launch an instance of Temporal Cloud (can be done on terminal or through a container such as Docker).
-2. Enter `go run worker/main.go` into a new terminal window.
+2. Enter `go run gateway/main.go` into a new terminal window.
-3. Open another terminal and enter `go run start/main.go`
+3. Open another terminal and enter `go run worker/main.go`

 If successful, you should see output for a mock welcome email.

+If nothing happens, please let me know. o.O